-Eventually incorporated in the Opportunity Corridor Project, a $331 million public-private partnership with the goal of redeveloping more than 300 acres of underutilized land and brown fields, the new road will comprise a divided 35 mile per hour boulevard with traffic lights with pedestrian and bicycle paths.
+Eventually incorporated in the Opportunity Corridor Project, a $331 million public-private partnership with the goal of redeveloping more than 300 acres of underutilized land and brown fields, the envisioned road would comprise a divided 35 mile per hour boulevard with traffic lights with pedestrian and bicycle paths.
 Project details were presented at an October 2013 Public Hearing.
-The Federal Highway Administration (FHWA) approved the Environmental Impact Statement for the corridor and issued a Record of Decision on May 1, 2014.3
+The Federal Highway Administration (FHWA) approved the Environmental Impact Statement (EIS) for the corridor and issued a Record of Decision on May 1, 2014.3

 The Opportunity Corridor extends east three miles from E 55th Street to University Circle and E 105th Street.
-Construction is divided into three sections:
+Construction was divided into three sections:

 - Section 1 – Upgrades to E 105th Street from Quebec Avenue to north of U.S. 322 (Chester Avenue).
 Construction started in Winter 2015 and finished in Fall 2017.

 - Section 2 – New roadway from E 93rd Street to Quebec Avenue.
 Construction started in Spring 2016 and was completed in Fall 2018.

 - Section 3 – New roadway from Interstate 490 and E 55th Street to E 93rd Street.
 Estimated to begin in 2017, construction eventually commenced in Fall 2018.
-Work runs through Fall 2021.4
+Major work concluded in November 2021.4